hbai98/SCM/README.md

 ### Visualization
 ![](./figures/comparison-min.png)

 - Note: The image is compressed for efficiency.
-Please refer to our paper for better visualization rresults
+Please refer to our paper for better visualization results
 ## Usage

 ### Installation